Moyamoya disease

 Moyamoya disease is a disease in which certain arteries in the brain are constricted.
 Blood flow is blocked by constriction and blood clots (thrombosis).
 A collateral circulation develops around the blocked vessels to compensate for the blockage, but the collateral vessels are small, weak, and prone to bleeding, aneurysm, and thrombosis.
 On a conventional angiography, these collateral vessels have the appearance of a "puff of smoke", described as (もやもや, moyamoya) in Japanese.

-When moyamoya is diagnosed by itself, with no underlying correlational conditions, it is diagnosed as moyamoya disease.
+When moyamoya is diagnosed, with no underlying correlational conditions, it is diagnosed as moyamoya disease.
 This is also the case when the arterial constriction and collateral circulation are bilateral.
-Moyamoya syndrome is unilateral arterial constriction, or occurs when one of the several specified conditions is also present.
+Moyamoya syndrome is a unilateral arterial constriction, or it occurs when one of the several specified conditions is also present.
 This may also be considered as moyamoya being secondary to the primary condition.
 Mainly, occlusion of the distal internal carotid artery occurs.
 On angiography, a "puff of smoke" appearance is seen, and the treatment of choice is surgical bypass.

-Presentation
+Signs and symptoms

-Patients usually present with TIA, ischemic/hemorrhagic stroke, seizure, or idiopathic and/or isolated stroke-like symptoms.
+Patients usually present with TIA, ischemic/hemorrhagic stroke, seizure, or idiopathic and isolated stroke-like symptoms.
 The age distribution is bimodal, being more common in either young adolescence or mid-forties.

-There are no reliable ways to clinically distinguish moyamoya disease from other intracranial vascular diseases.
+There are no reliable methods to distinguish moyamoya disease from other intracranial vascular diseases.
 Diagnosis relies on radiologic imaging.

 Cause

-About 10-15% of cases of moyamoya disease are familial, and some cases result from specific genetic mutations.
+About 10–15% of cases of moyamoya disease are familial, and some cases result from specific genetic mutations.